SRI-CSL/Trinity-TrojAI/README.md

 # Trinity-TrojAI
 This repository contains code developed by the SRI team for the IARPA/TrojAI program (https://pages.nist.gov/trojai/) .
+More details on the problem of detecting Trojans in deep learning models are at https://pages.nist.gov/trojai/docs/about.html

 ## Relevant Publications from SRI on Trojans in AI